 Summer JUNIOR English camp in NYC

-To immerse students in NYC life and culture, our English classes take place throughout New York, in Dumbo (Brooklyn), Essex Market (Lower East Side), Brookfield Place (Battery Park, Industry City (Brooklyn) and Bryant Park (Midtown).
-The city becomes the students’ classroom!
-The locations have been carefully chosen based on comfort, space, ease of access, points of interest close by, proximity of public restrooms…
+To immerse students in NYC life and culture, our English sessions take place throughout New York, in Dumbo (Brooklyn), Essex Market (Lower East Side), Brookfield Place (Battery Park, Industry City (Brooklyn) and Bryant Park (Midtown).
+The city becomes the classroom!

 By choosing our Summer Teen English summer camp, students can also help the environment!
 They can enjoy the benefits of natural sunlight, shade, and the breeze, rather than being inside a classroom with AC and artificial light!
 If you care about the climate, this summer English course is for you!